Buffett says success of Trump tax plan may affect stock investments

-“It’s an actual factor at Berkshire,” Buffett, the chairman of Berkshire Hathaway Inc (BRKa.N), said in a Tuesday interview with CNBC television.
+“It’s an actual factor at Berkshire,” Buffett, the chairman of Berkshire Hathaway Inc, said in a Tuesday interview with CNBC television.
 “And it’s very, very, very seldom in my 87 years that it has ever been a factor.”

 Buffett normally buys stocks for the long term with less focus on tax issues.
 But when asked if he was thinking about taxes, he said “I think about them plenty” now.